oeh-tnf/JKU-Games-Page/05_guide.md

 ### Can we bring alcohol?
 We firmly believe that the activities offered can be enjoyed without alcohol as well.
 Nevertheless, we tolerate alcohol as long as it is not disturbing our guests and the event (see the [AGBs](/./rules) for a more binding definition).
 Naturally, all alcohol you bring is for personal consumption, please abide to rules on the protection of minors etc.

+### Is there an age requirement?
+Yes, all participants must be at least 16 years old, or have to be accompanied by a legal guardian.
+This is mostly due to the nature of our Games being an over-night event.

 ### Why don't you offer X and Y?
 Since our resources are limited, we always have to choose carefully what to offer.
 If you have an idea that could fit our event, please don't hesitate to [contact us](/./about) - we'll try our best to implement it!<br>